metallb/metallb/website/content/tutorial/minikube.md

 to.
 - Similarly, the `test-bgp-router-quagga` service exposes the Quagga router at `10.96.0.101`.
-- The `test-bgp-router-gobgp` service exposes, you guessed it, the GoBGP router at 10.96.0.102.
 - Finally, the `test-bgp-router-ui` service is a little UI that shows us what routers are thinking.